Import Subversion Repositories to Git

 (no author) = no_author <no_author@no_author>

-I tried also doing the same without an email address, but it just didn’t work.
+I also tried doing the same without an email address, but it just didn’t work.
 It seems Git requires that all authors have an email address.